ontizamu/frontend-nanodegree-feedreader/README.md

 ## How to run the application

 Open index.html.
-The application will open and in the bottom part of the screen it could be seen a Jasmine message.The message should be say "7 specs, 0 failures" and it lists all the specs.
+The application will open and in the bottom part of the screen it could be seen a Jasmine message.The message says "7 specs, 0 failures" and it lists all the specs.